Geoarbitrage is short for geographic arbitrage.

 One of the positive things about the pandemic is that more and more people have started to work from home.
 For employees: Did you ever think of working for companies in higher-paying countries?
 Or for entrepreneurs: Have you ever considered hiring people from lower-cost countries?

-Here are some of the setups I use for my websites: I am hiring developers in Tunisia and Turkey, designers from Armenia, and administrators from the Philippines.
+Here are some of the setups I use for my websites: I am hiring developers in Egypt and Türkiye, designers from Armenia, and admins from the Philippines.
 I value skills and experience over degrees or nationalities.
-But the hardest lesson I’ve learned is eliminating as much as possible before delegating.
+But the hardest lesson I've learned is eliminating as much as possible before delegating.

 Value Comes from Scarcity